On Overcoming Dyslexia — and ADHD

 None of this would have happened without Mrs. Eldredge’s arm.
 Even though Mrs. Eldredge now resides in heaven — perhaps sprinkling powder on clouds as I write — she continues to help me.
 I remember to thank her almost every day.

 If you have dyslexia, I would say, “Lucky you!”
 You have untestable, unmeasurable potential.
 You are a surprise package; no one knows what you can do, including you.
 But I can tell you from years of experience you can do special things.
-You has many talents that can’t be taught, and a brain that eludes the predictive powers of our wisest sayers of sooth.
+You have many talents that can’t be taught, and a brain that eludes the predictive powers of our wisest sayers of sooth.

 But I would also say, “Watch out!”
 You need a guide, one who has been down these trails and can show you how to get through the desert and over the mountains.
 You need someone who will never let you give up, someone who can make you know that there’s more to you than you can show or tell right now.

 You also need a careful, diagnostic workup.
 You need the benefits of the wonderful treatments for dyslexia.
 You are lucky to have dyslexia today, because the process of treatment for it is possible now.

 Dyslexia may be defined as a difficulty learning to read and spell that can’t be explained by lack of education, poor eyesight, or deficient mental capacity.
 If you have dyslexia, you may learn to read, but you will read with difficulty.
 You will struggle to develop fluency, or the ease reading takes on for people who don’t have the condition.
 For them, reading becomes as automatic as riding a bike.
 They don’t have to think about maintaining their balance.
 That’s what it means to be fluent.
 But for the dyslexic, fluency is tough to acquire.
 He can read, but only slowly and only with effort and concentration.